 Ravencoin asset issuance platform is purpose built for asset issuance.
 So much so, that the core software that anyone can download for free has a built-in user interface for creating assets.
 The core software also has RPC calls to create and transfer assets so it can programmed or scripted for full automation.

-Ethereum, by contrast, runs a generic virtual machine, and the ERC-721 contract is just a template smart contract (program) that can be used to issue and transfer assets.
-The name of this instance of the ERC-721 contract is the 40 character name referenced above as the identifier of the token.
-The higher cost of operation is because the virtual machine of every computer runs the ERC-721 contract to effect transfer.
+Ethereum, by contrast, runs a generic virtual machine, and the ERC-20 contract is just a template smart contract (program) that can be used to issue and transfer assets.
+The name of this instance of the ERC-20 contract is the 40 character name referenced above as the identifier of the token.
+The higher cost of operation is because the virtual machine of every computer runs the ERC-20 contract to effect every balance change.

 One challenge with assets is knowing the commitment or promise behind the token.
 This can lead to fraud if the promise of the token is separated from the token itself.

 Ravencoin assets can be created with an IPFS content id that is embedded into the blockchain.
 Because of the way IPFS works to reference the file information with the hash (content id), it makes it impossible to edit the meta-data associate with the Ravencoin asset.
 This information is standardized and available through various Ravencoin asset explorers.
 The meta-data can be PDFs, movies, text files, or even entire folders or websites that convey the meaning and purpose of the issued asset.